ricard-ferrero/barretina/diary.md

 # Diary and notes

-I will try to intriduce here some notes of what I've been doing, not only for share but also for remember why I took some specific decisions.
+Here is some notes of what I've been doing, not only for share but also for remember why I took some specific decisions.

 I work on this project only in my spare time, that means a lot of time between work sessions and the necessity to review past sessions.

 Note: the entries are in reverted order, like the entries of a blog.

+## 19/09/2025

+In order to improve the efficiency of the code, I did some benchmarks.
+I discovered that using `rescue` the performance decrease.
+The difference is not to wide, but I think that decision can be definitive when rendering a lot of vectors.

+With the same ambition, I had to rewrited the following functions for `Vector2D`:
+- +
+- -
+- *
+- ==
+- !=

+And also I have decided to remove the extensions I built to integers and other numeric types, which I used to write scalar products like mathematician notation.

 ## 30/08/2025